-There is an earmarked reserve for Climate Change of £275k which can be used to meet the initial costs.
-The ongoing actions needed to implement the strategy will need to be costed and incorporated into the Medium Term Financial Plan.
+There is a General Fund earmarked reserve for Climate Change of £275k which can be used to meet the initial costs.
+The ongoing actions needed to implement the strategy will need to be costed and incorporated into the Medium Term Financial Plan of both the General Fund and HRA.
 Consideration should also be given for the funding of this additional expenditure needed to reflect the CN2030 commitment.